mrahtz/sanger-machine-learning-workshop/README.md

 ## Sanger Anomaly Detection Workshop Code

-This repository contains code used for the unsupervised learning section of the machine learning workshop given to the Systems group at Sanger that I helped to run.
+This repository contains code used for the unsupervised learning section of the machine learning workshop given to the Systems group at Sanger.

 The idea is based on Chapter 4, *More Complex, Adaptive Models* from [Practical Machine Learning](https://www.safaribooksonline.com/library/view/practical-machine-learning/9781491914151/ch04.html)